 Cricut Explore Air

-The Cricut Maker may be at the pricier end of the spectrum, but this machine is packed with features that makes it worth the investment.
+The Cricut Maker may be at the pricier end of the spectrum, but it is overall the best Cricut machine.
+This machine is packed with features that makes it worth the investment.
 If you are a more advanced, professional crafter who works on a lot of projects using denser materials, this is the best Cricut machine for you.
 Even if you are not yet an expert crafter but see yourself advancing your techniques in the future, the Maker’s Adaptive Tool System lets you expand your tools as you grow as a crafter.

-For the more casual crafters who want to save a smidge, the Explore Air 2 and Explore Air are well-built and reliable machines that will let you do a wide range of projects at a lower cost.
+For the more casual crafters who want to cost-effective options, the Cricut Explore Air 2 and the Explore Air are still well-built and reliable machines.
+You can make a wide range of projects at a lower cost.
 Which should you choose between the two though?
-As the price difference between these Cricut machines is around 50 USD (at the time of writing), you can decide by considering whether the Fast Mode and choosing a color that you like is worth paying the difference.
+The